-During WWI it was used as an armory for the 1st and 2nd platoons of Company G, 1st Infantry, New York Guard.
+During WWI it was used as an armory for the 1st and 2nd platoons of Company G, 1st Infantry, New York Guard (see "Pine Plains Went to War" page).

 It was later divided into rooms which local organizations could use for their meetings.
 Unfortunately, the various groups and churches left over the years to provide their own facilities, and Memorial Hall lost most of its financial support.